boisgera/bitstream/mkdocs/installation.md

         $ pip --version
         pip 9.0.1 from /usr/local/lib/python2.7/dist-packages (python 2.7)

-    Otherwise follow these [installation instructions][install-pip].
+    Otherwise follow these [instructions][install-pip].

 ??? note "NumPy"
     Bitstream depends on the [NumPy] package; install it if necessary:

         $ pip install numpy

 ??? note "C compiler"
-    You need a C compiler pip can work with.
+    You need a compiler pip can work with.
-    On Windows, you may need to install the
+    On Windows, you can install the
     [Microsoft Visual C++ Compiler for Python 2.7][MSVC].

 then install bitstream: